SoftUni-Internal/interactive-content/RO/02-Function-Context/03-this-in-functions.md

-# "This" in Functions
+# "this" in Functions
 [slide]
-# "This" With Inner Functions
+# "this" With Inner Functions

 **Inner functions** are functions that are nested inside other functions.

-Attempting to call ``this`` from within a nested function does not work as expected:
+Attempting to call `this` from within a nested function does not work as expected:

 ```js live
 let socialMediaUser = {